huggingface/optimum-habana/examples/stable-diffusion/README.md

 FLUX.1 was introduced by Black Forest Labs [here](https://blackforestlabs.ai/announcing-black-forest-labs/).

-Here is how to run FLUX.1-schnell model (fast version of FLUX.1):
+Here is how to run FLUX.1-schnell model (distilled fast version of FLUX.1):

 ```bash
 python text_to_image_generation.py \